 (Almost) everything we (human beings) do every day causes carbon dioxide (and other harmful gases like methane [CHâ‚„], nitrous oxide [Nâ‚‚O] and fluorinated gases) to be released into the atmosphere.
 Driving a petrol or diesel-powered vehicle to/from work is an obvious one.
 As is flying halfway around the world for a two-week vacation.
 But what about filling a glass of water from the tap, buying a box of cereals at the grocery store or sending an email?
 Yep, these too add to your individual carbon footprint.
 And the clothes in your wardrobe?
 Most definitely.

 Your carbon footprint is measured in g/kg/t COâ‚‚e, with the e standing for equivalent.
-To include other greenhouse gases which may be more or less harmful than COâ‚‚, their global warming potential is translated into equivalent COâ‚‚ emissions.
-This also means: the greater your carbon footprint, the greater your contribution to global warming and climate change.
+To include other greenhouse gases, which may be more or less harmful than COâ‚‚, their global warming potentials are expressed as equivalent COâ‚‚ emissions.
+The greater your carbon footprint, the greater your contribution to global warming and climate change.

 Why the urgency to act?